 Going to the city is still the most awesome and creepy thing.
 No one is here at 11 a.m. on a weekday.
 You feel like you own it.
 It's a ghost town.
 None of this is exactly happy.
 It's nice to feel space in public during a pandemic, but it's tragic.
 And in a weird way, comforting, to know I'm not missing out on anything.
 Or am I?
 I could dance on the sidewalk all day, run and stop like a tourist as often as I want; I could really enjoy the city in wonderment without any interruption to my pace and pondering.
 But I only feel despair being here, in the abysmal wasteland, or anywhere in the metro area, for that matter.
 Life does not exist in the most over-populated zip codes.
 I feel loss.

 That evening, my JC book group met in person for the first time since Covid hit.
-We were sitting in a friend's yard, far, far apart (does anyone else feel like it's exhausting to and the subject of fertility came up late night.
+We were sitting in a friend's yard, far, far apart (does anyone else feel like it's exhausting to be in social situations?) and the subject of fertility came up late at night.
 I listened intently, fascinated by the struggles that women silently go through.
 I didn't say anything about myself, the past, or that day.
-I just strained my ears for any iota of information or sliver of something I didn't know --- which is mostly everything.
+I just strained my ears for any iota of information or sliver of something I didn't know — which is mostly everything.
 Still, I felt better hearing all of this unsolicited information.
 I felt less alone, even in my silence.